tomohisa/dcb-events.github.io/docs/libraries/specification.md

 ## EventStream

-When reading from the [EventStore](../glossary.md#event-store) an `EventStream` is returned.
+When reading from the [EventStore](../glossary.md#event-store), an `EventStream` is returned.

+- It provides the retrieved [SequencedEvents](#sequencedevent)
-- It _MUST_ be iterable (e.g. via generator or reactive pattern, depending on the specific implementation)
+- It could be implemented as an iterable or as a reactive stream
-- It _MUST_ return an [EventEnvelope](#eventenvelope) for every iteration
-- It _CAN_ include new events if they occur during iteration
-- Batches of events _MAY_ be loaded from the underlying storage at once for performance optimization
-- It _CAN_ provide additional functionality, e.g. a `subscribe()` function to realize reactive behavior

-## EventEnvelope
+## SequencedEvent

-Each item in the [EventStream](#eventstream) is an `EventEnvelope` that consists of the underlying event and metadata, like the [SequencePosition](#sequenceposition) that was added during the `append()` call.
+Each item in the [EventStream](#eventstream) is an `Event` that consists of the underlying event, like the [SequencePosition](#sequenceposition) that was added during the `append()` call.

-It...

 - It _MUST_ contain the [SequencePosition](#sequenceposition)
 - It _MUST_ contain the [Event](#event)
-- It _CAN_ include more fields, like timestamps or metadata
+- It _MAY_ contain further fields, like metadata defined by the Event Store

 ### Example

-The following example shows a *potential* JSON representation of an Event Envelope:
+The following example shows a *potential* JSON representation of a Sequenced Event:

 ```json
 {